Shikō Munakata: Subject matter and technique

 Munakata took many of his themes from the traditions of his native Aomori in northern Japan, including the local people's love of nature and folk festivals such as the Nebuta festival.
-Munakata's belief and philosophy were engrained in Zen Buddhism.
+Munakata's belief and philosophy were engrained in Shin Buddhism.
 His prints feature images of floating nude females representing Shinto kami that inhabit trees and plants.
 Inspired by poetry of the Heian period, Munakata also incorporated poetry and calligraphy into his prints.

 This extremely shortsighted artist brought his face almost into contact with the wood when he carved.
 In his words, “the mind goes and the tool walks alone”.
 Munakata carved with amazing speed and scarcely used any preparatory sketches, producing spontaneous vitality that is unique to his prints.
 During the early stage of his career, Munakata worked exclusively on black-and-white prints.
 Later on, upon the advice of Yanagi Sōetsu (1889–1961), Munakata colored his prints from the back, a technique called urazaishiki.